Kalri (Bhimber District)

-The People.
+Demographics

 The village is inhabited predominantly by CHIB Rajputs.
 Other castes living within the jurisdiction of Union Council Kalri include Syed, Arain, Kashmiri, Sheikh, Malik, Mughal, etc. Until the late 1970s, the main profession of the people of the town involved working in Army.
 Since then, the trend has shifted and increasing numbers have emigrated, particularly to the United Kingdom.

 Higher Secondary School For Boys Kalri.

-Institutions and Amenities.
+Institutions and amenities

 The village is served by Government Higher Secondary School for Boys and Government High School for Girls, Post Office, United Bank Limited, telephone facility and a Basic Health Unit and Jamia Mosque.

+The Khidmat-e-Insaniyat Foundation Kalri (KIFK) has been set up to promote the cause of helping the helpless families in different facets of life, but with primary focus on education of their children.